polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot.md

       ...
       ```

-4. Set the `parachainId` to the parachain identifier that you previously reserved.
+4. Set the `parachainId` to the parachain identifier that you previously reserved

       ```json
       ...